walker93/librerp/account_vat_period_end_statement/README.rst

    :alt: Odoo Community Association
    :target: http://odoo-community.org

-This module is maintained by the OCA.
+This module is maintained by SimplERP Srl.

-OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

-To contribute to this module, please visit http://odoo-community.org.